 - For beginner yoga students, you can also place your hand on a block instead of the floor, this helps to prevent collapsing into the pose

-High Lunge pose, sometimes called Crescent Pose, is a beginner yoga pose that builds lower body strength and opens the chest.
+High Lunge pose (Utthita Ashwa Sanchalasana), sometimes called Crescent Pose, is a beginner yoga pose that builds lower body strength and opens the chest.
 It is a good pose to practice in preparation for the full Warrior 1

 - Opens the hip and groin area, which is particularly beneficial for people who do repetitive walking or running

 - Strengthens the thighs and tones the entire length of the legs

 - Strengthens knee and ankle muscles, which may be hard to get to in other poses